joyfill/components-swift/README.md

 We offer three libraries for Swift entirely built in Swift and SwiftUI:

   **Joyfill**: The main library for integrating Joyfill into your Swift app.
-This library includes all the necessary UI components for displaying and interacting with Joyfill documents, including advanced features like formulas, collection fields, and comprehensive table operations.
+This library includes all the necessary UI components for displaying and interacting with Joyfill documents, including advanced features like formulas, and comprehensive table operations.

   **JoyFillModel**: A library for integrating Joyfill models into your Swift app with full support for advanced field types and data structures.